Rolling into the Base

 Charges tab – active charges

 This tab displays the active charges on the claim.
-The "Print charges details" link opens a page in a separate tab that shows a list of active charges – charges that are currently on the claim.
+The "Print charge details" link opens a page in a separate tab that shows a list of active charges – charges that are currently on the claim.
 This printout could be different from the one under the "Submission history" > "Charge details" if changes were made to the charges after the claim was submitted and the claim was not resubmitted to the payer.
 In other words, the current charges are different from the submitted charges.

 Working with contracts

 If you have a contract with a payer and you are rolling charges into your base rate, when you post a payment to the claim the system will take the percentages defined in the contract and divide up the remainder of the payment across each incidental charge.
 You can see how this works by going to the Claim page and clicking the Credits and "Running claim balance" tabs.
 Here you will see the percent of the remaining payment applied to each HCPCS that was rolled into the base rate.
-For an example of how this is done, see the video at the start of this section.

 Medicare and rolling into the base rate